Kapuzenjoe/simplecover5e/README.md

 ### Notes & Limitations

 - Gridless and hex behaviour for large creatures and Tiny positioning are reasonable approximations where RAW is unclear; feedback and alternative suggestions are welcome.
+- Known issue: on hex maps, blocking tokens (occluders) are currently blocked as 3D squares and not by the occupied hex fields themselves, which can lead to faulty behavior.

 ## Compatibility